 From campus visits and open days to scholarships and a commitment to equity, the University of Auckland welcomes students from refugee backgrounds.

-We are thrilled that you are considering or have chosen the University of Auckland.
-There are more than 700 students from refugee backgrounds currently enrolled here and even more who have successfully completed their studies here.
+We are thrilled that you are considering to study at the University of Auckland.
+There are more than 800 students from refugee backgrounds currently enrolled here and even more who have successfully completed their studies.

 Undergraduate Targeted Admission Schemes (UTAS)

 The University has Undergraduate Targeted Admission Schemes (UTAS) for applicants from some equity groups, including students from refugee backgrounds.
 UTAS reserves a number of places in undergraduate programmes for applicants who have met the University Entrance (UE) standard but have not met the guaranteed entry score for the programme of their choice.

 Do you want to study at university but lack confidence or feel unprepared ?
 Did you leave school early, or has it been some time since you last did any study?
 Do you lack the grades needed for entry to university?
 Then TFC is the way to go.

 Find out more about the Tertiary Foundation Certificate.

 The New Start programme is the University of Auckland's only part-time academic preparation and bridging course.
 It is aimed at those aged 20 and over.